Norwegian Labour Market

 Norway is amongst the countries with the lowest annual working hours per employee.
 As in many other countries, the average annual hours of work have been significantly reduced since the 1970s, in large part due to working-hour reforms such as increased holidays and shortening of the working week.

 Since 2000 there have been only minor changes in annual working hours, however, data from Eurostat shows a reduction in working hours from 2019 to 2020 due to the negative impact of the pandemic on labour markets.
-This is especially pronouced when looking at the EU and OECD-average, with Norway significantly less affected.
+This is especially pronouced when looking at the EU and OECD-average, with Norway less affected.

 About the data